YEAR 3 LEARNING JOURNEY

 As part of our History work Year 3 visited Threlkeld Quarry and Mining Museum.
 It was like stepping back in time - we were able to ride on an old train and find out how a steam engine worked.
 We were also told about the microgranite that is quarried in the area and how the development of the railways made it possible to transport these heavy materials away from the mines to other parts of the country.
 There were many uses for the microgranite - especially in road building.
 It can also be seen in between the tracks of railways - nothing was wasted.

 We spent a lot of time using our maths skills in the shop; working out what we could afford to buy with our money.
 Finally, we had a go at panning for gold and minerals ourselves and all came home with a treasure pot!

 We explored plant art looking at why botanical illustrations needed to be accurate, appreciating the work of different artistic and learning the skills we needed to make our own plant pictures realistic.
 We looked at depth in our work, creating tints, tones and shades and also working on the shape of our lines when drawing and painting trees.
 We applied our skills in PSHE painting some Autumn trees to make into family trees using this method and mixing tints, tones and shades of orange for the leaves.

-We looked at what life was life from the Stone Age to Iron Age.
-We made a timeline showing all the events we learnt about in KS1 and added the Stone Age to Iron Age period.
+We looked at what life was like from the Stone Age to Iron Age.
+We made a lifeline showing all the events we learnt about in KS1 and added the Stone Age to Iron Age period.
 We then became archaeologists and took part in our own mini-excavations discovering Stone Age tools and discussing what we thought they were for.
-We pretended to be hunter-gathers on the school field to find out what might be eaten.
-We also used our persuasive writing skills from English to try to sell some Iron Age roundhouses!
+We pretended to be hunter-gatherers on the school field to find out what might be eaten.
+We also used our persuasive writing skills from English to try to sell soe Iron Age roundhouses!